-The objective of the Newton Real Return Fund is to achieve significant real rates of return in sterling predominately from a portfolio of UK and international securities and the aim is to achieve a positive return on a rolling three-year basis.
+The objective of the Newton Real Return Fund is to achieve significant real rates of return in sterling predominantly from a portfolio of UK and international securities and the aim is to achieve a positive return on a rolling three-year basis.
 However, a positive return is not guaranteed and a capital loss may occur.
 The comparative index for this fund is 1 month GB Libor +4% p.a. over 5 years before fees.

-The total return for the year for the Newton Growth & Income Fund for Charities was -0.4%, against a comparative index of -5.1, an out performance of 4.6%.
+The total return for the year for the Newton Growth & Income Fund for Charities was +19.1%, against a comparative index of +16.7%, an over-performance of 2.4%.

-The total return for the year for the Newton Real Return Fund was +0.6%, against a comparative index of +4.6, an under performance of -4.0%.
+The total return for the year for the Newton Real Return Fund was +12.9%, against a comparative index of +4.7%, an overperformance of 8.2%.